texas oncology more breakthroughs. more victories

 Polycythemia Vera

-Polycythemia Vera (PV) is a chronic blood malignancy caused by an acquired gene mutation of the blood-producing cells in the bone marrow, which creates an overproduction of blood cells, particularly red blood cells.
+Polycythemia vera (PV) is a chronic blood malignancy caused by an acquired gene mutation of the blood-producing cells in the bone marrow which causes an overproduction of blood cells, particularly red blood cells.
 White blood cells and platelets are often also increased.
 An excess amount of red blood cells can increase the blood viscosity (thickness), slowing blood flow.
 As blood flow is slowed, the risk of blood clotting increases.
 PV can also cause the spleen to become enlarged.
-PV is one of a group of rare bone marrow cancers called myeloproliferative neoplasms (MPNs) that develop due to an acquired mutation in the DNA of the stem cells in the bone marrow.
-Conversion to myelofibrosis or acute leukemia can occur.
+PV is one of a group of rare bone marrow cancers called myeloproliferative neoplasms (MPNs).
+Conversion to myelofibrosis or, in rare cases, acute leukemia can occur as the disease progresses over time.

 Statistics